-Include in the total for line 22c the following: Investment credit recapture tax.
+Include in the total for line 22c the following:

+Investment credit recapture tax.
 The corporation is liable for investment credit recapture attributable to credits allowed for tax years for which the corporation was not an S corporation.
 Figure the corporation's investment credit recapture tax by completing Form 4255, Recapture of Investment Credit.
-Include the tax in the total amount to be entered on line 22c.

-Write to the left of the line 22c total the amount of recapture tax and the words "Tax

-From Form 4255," and attach Form 4255 to Form 1120S.
+To the left of the line 22c total, enter the amount of recapture tax and "Tax From Form 4255."
+Attach Form 4255 to Form 1120S.

 LIFO recapture tax.
-The corporation may be liable for the additional tax due to LIFO recapture under Regulations section 1.1363-2 if:
+The corporation may be liable for the additional tax due to LIFO recapture under Regulations section 1.1363-2 if-

-• The corporation used the LIFO inventory pricing method for its last tax year as a C corporation, or

-• A C corporation transferred LIFO inventory to the corporation in a nonrecognition transaction in which those assets were transferred basis property.
+- The corporation used the LIFO inventory pricing method for its last tax year as a C corporation, or - A C corporation transferred LIFO inventory to the corporation in a nonrecognition transaction in which those assets were transferred basis property.

 The additional tax due to LIFO recapture is figured for the corporation's last tax year as a C corporation or for the tax year of the transfer, whichever applies.
 See the Instructions for Forms 1120 and 1120-A to figure the tax.
 The tax is paid in four equal installments.
 The C corporation must pay the first installment by the due date (not including extensions) of Form 1120 for the corporation's last tax year as a C corporation or for the tax year of the transfer, whichever applies.
 The S corporation must pay each of the remaining installments by the due date (not including extensions) of Form 1120S for the 3 succeeding tax years.
 Include this year's installment in the total amount to be entered on line 22c.
-Write to the left of the total on line 22c the installment amount and the words "LIFO tax."
+To the left of the total on line 22c, enter the installment amount and "LIFO tax."

 Interest due under the look-back method for completed long-term contracts.
-If the corporation completed Form 8697, Interest Computation Under the Look-Back Method for Completed Long-Term Contracts, and owes interest, write to the left of the line 22c total the amount of interest and "From Form 8697."
-Attach the completed form to Form 1120S.
+If the corporation owes interest, attach Form 8697, Interest Computation Under the Look-Back Method for Completed Long-Term Contracts.
+To the left of the total on line